-You can think of a design system as another component library, but instead of servicing one app, it serves an entire organization.
-A design system focuses on UI primitives while project-specific component libraries can contain anything from composite components to screens.
+You can think of a design system as another component library, but it serves an entire organization instead of servicing one app.
+A design system focuses on UI primitives, while project-specific component libraries can contain anything from composite components to screens.

 As such, our design system must be independent of any project and also a dependency of all projects.
 Changes propagate throughout the organization via a versioned package distributed by a package manager.
 Projects can reuse design system components and further customize if needed.
 These constraints give us the blueprint for organizing our frontend projects.

 React is the most popular view layer according to the State of JS survey.
 An overwhelming number of Storybooks use React, so we’re using it in this tutorial along with the create-react-app boilerplate.

 In your command line, run the following commands:

-Once the files and dependencies are installed, we can push it to GitHub (which we’ll use to host the code for our design system).
+Once everything is installed, we can push it to GitHub (which we’ll use to host the code for our design system).
 Start by signing in and creating a new repository on GitHub.com:

-Then follow GitHub's instructions to setup the (the so-far mostly empty) repository:
+Then follow GitHub's instructions to create the (the so-far mostly empty) repository:

 Be sure to replace